southside-chillers/southside.chillers.online/southside/content/chapters/the-matriarch-and-the-handmaiden.md

 “My advice?
 These orbs you possess are worth a great deal of human gold.
 Go sell them and be prosperous.
 Do not give them back to evil gods.”

 “Understood.
 Understood,” says Harlan.
 “And how might we reach the top of the tower?
-And kill Kazna?”
+And kill Cazna?”

 “I know nothing of that.”